MontrealRUserGroup/April2013_R_Mini_Hackathon/bike_accidents/README.md

 Bicycle Accidents in Montreal 2006-2010
 =======================================

 Some data obtained and compiled by Roberta Rocha at the Montreal Gazette.
-I've done a visualization of this data which you can view [here](http://bayesianbiologist.com/2012/09/14/mapping-bike-accidents-in-r/).
+I've done a [visualization](http://bayesianbiologist.com/2012/09/14/mapping-bike-accidents-in-r/) of this data showing the accidents in time and space.

 Some questions we might ask of this data: